When is a Job Termination Considered Wrongful in Florida?

 What are the Illegal Grounds for Terminating At Will Employment in Florida?

 The most common illegal ground for terminating a Florida employee is discrimination.
 An employer cannot terminate an employee simply for being of a certain race, nationality, religion or gender.
-A Tampa employer also is prohibited from terminating at-will employees as a method of retaliation if the worker has sought an investigation into discrimination or has filed a legal claim for discrimination against the employer.
+A Tampa employer also is prohibited from terminating at-will employees as a form of retaliation if the worker has sought an investigation into discrimination or has filed a legal claim for discrimination against the employer.

 Do I Need a Florida Attorney for My Wrongful Termination Case?